jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/aio_duplex_install_kubernetes.rst

               system modify --vswitch_type none

-         This does not run any vSwitch directly on the host, instead, it uses the containerized |OVS| defined in the helm charts of stx-openstack manifest.
+         This does not run any vSwitch directly on the host, instead, it uses the containerized |OVS| defined in the helm charts of
+         |prefix|-openstack manifest.

       To deploy |OVS-DPDK|, run the following command: